JBGruber/traktok/README.md

 Pyktok uses the module [browser_cookie3](https://github.com/borisbabic/browser_cookie3) to directly access the cookies saved in your browser.
-Such an infrasturcture does not exists, to my knowledge, in `R`.
-Instead, you can export the neccesary cookies from your browser using a browser extension (after visitng TikTok.com at least once).
+Such an infrastructure does not exists, to my knowledge, in `R`.
+Instead, you can export the necessary cookies from your browser using a browser extension (after visiting TikTok.com at least once).
 I can recommend [“Get cookies.txt”](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid) for Chromium based browsers or